 In this Division —

-“child”, in relation to a protection order, means the child in respect of whom the order was made;
+child, in relation to a protection order, means the child in respect of whom the order was made;

-“enduring parental carer” means the person or persons given parental responsibility for a child under a protection order (enduring parental responsibility);
+enduring parental carer means the person or persons given parental responsibility for a child under a protection order (enduring parental responsibility);

-“parent”, in relation to a child who is the subject of a protection order other than a protection order (supervision), includes any person who would have had parental responsibility for the child if the order had not been made;
+parent, in relation to a child who is the subject of a protection order other than a protection order (supervision), includes any person who would have had parental responsibility for the child if the order had not been made;

-“party to the initial proceedings”, in relation to a protection order, means a person who was a party to the protection proceedings in which the order was made.
+party to the initial proceedings, in relation to a protection order, means a person who was a party to the protection proceedings in which the order was made.

 43. Protection order